 How is a Total Solar Eclipse Made Possible?

-One wonders what makes this possible!
-The Sun is so huge in its extent, that the Moon is smaller than a pygmy in its comparison.
+The Sun is so huge in its extent that the Moon is smaller than a pygmy in its comparison.
 It's very likely that the Moon's angular size could not have matched the Sun's size.
 Still, the whole of Sun is covered by the Moon during a total solar eclipse.
 That's because their angular sizes at that particular moment match exactly.

 One wonders, whether such a beautiful phenomenon like an eclipse, also occurs on other planets like Mars.
 What would a total solar eclipse caused by a Martian Moon look like?
 Is it even possible there?
 Only scientists can tell us.